A Day In Sossusvlei - Namibia

 It is about a 60km drive to the 2WD parking area for Sossusvlei, and we had planned an hour to drive it, but given the quality of the road we do it in about 40 minutes.

-Many visitors to the area stop off at Dune 45 (45kms from the gate, as the name implies) on the way, to climb it for some soft light photos of the surrounding dunes.
-We decide to head straight for the vlei itself, in an effort to have as much time as possible to spend at the highlight of our Namibian road trip, before the temperatures become unbearable.
+Many visitors to the Sossusvlei area stop off at Dune 45 (45kms from the gate, as the name implies) on the way, to climb it for some soft light photos of the surrounding dunes.
+We decide to head straight for the Deadvlei itself, in an effort to have as much time as possible to spend at the highlight of our Namibian road trip, before the temperatures become unbearable.

 Arriving at the 2WD parking lot, we take the opportunity for a quick bathroom break.
-(Trust us, now is the time - the toilet options at the 4WD parking area are distinctly dodgy!)
+(Trust us, now is the time - the toilet options at the Sossusvlei 4WD parking area are distinctly dodgy!)

 We pack enough water to last us in the arid Namibian heat, pay the cost of the shuttle (price about £8 per person return), and soon enough we are bounding along bouncily across the final 5 minutes of the journey.